foondook/blog/_source/writing.md

 ---
 layout: page
-title: Printed articels
+title: I'm writing...
 author: Jürgen Gutsch
 comments: false
 ---

-Not all the stuff I write gets published in this blog.
+Not all the stuff I write, gets published in this blog.
 Sometimes I write articles for printed developer Magazines.
 This is a list of my published printed Articles in the German .NET Magazines:

 ## dotnet Pro